ros2/rmw_zenoh/docs/design.md

 In ROS 2, services are meant to be used for remote procedure calls that will return fairly quickly.
 `rmw_zenoh_cpp` uses Zenoh queryables to implement ROS 2 services.
 When a client wants to make a request, it uses the rmw API `rmw_send_request`.

-Attached to that request are various other pieces of metadata, like the sequence number of the request and the GUID of the client that sent the request.
+A ROS 2 service client sends a request calling the Zenoh `get` operation with:

+* the key expression mapped from the service name
+* the serialized request
+* an attachment containing a sequence number, a source timestamp and client GID.
+It is encoded as such:
+  * 8 bytes for the sequence number (int64_t), encoded as a little-endian
+  * 8 bytes for the timestamp (number of ns since UNIX EPOCH as int64_t), encoded as a little-endian
+  * 1 byte for the length of the client GID (currently always 16)
+  * 16 bytes for the client GID (array of 16 int8_t)
+* the target option set to `ALL_COMPLETE`, as queryable for service servers are declared as complete

 The sequence number is used to correlate this request to the response that comes back later.
-`rmw_zenoh_cpp` then calls the Zenoh `z_get` function to send a query out to the network.

-Assuming there is a service server listening to that queryable, it will receive the request, perform a computation, and return the result.
+Assuming there is a service server listening to that queryable, it will receive the request, perform a computation, and return the response.
-The result will then be made available to the client via `rmw_take_response`.
+The response will then be made available to the client via `rmw_take_response`.

 When a new service client is created, a liveliness token of type `SC` is sent out.

 ### Related RMW APIs

 * rmw_create_client
+* ClientData
+* AttachmentData
+* ZenohReply
 * rmw_destroy_client
 * rmw_send_request
 * rwm_take_response